xNul/drop/README.md

   - ~~read and evaluate how https://github.com/Sulunia/love2d-fftvis and https://github.com/opatut/VisuaLove handle ffts~~
   - fix fade average to scale with different qualities
   - fix scaling differences between Mac and Windows
-  - fix name overwrite when adding additional folders
+  - fix title overwrite when adding additional folders

 ##### Researched/unfinished:
   - potential fft overlap NOTE: turns out the benefits from fixing the overlap were not great enough for the extra processing power and memory requirements necessary.
 Actually ended up making things a lot worse.
 The implementation consisted of calculating the fft in real-time separate from love.update, storing it in memory once some compression/optimization was preformed, obtaining it when the sample time appeared for love.draw, then removing it from memory once used.